-Steve Hardin will begin his fifth season as the Head Men's Basketball Coach at Lees-McRae College in 2017-18.
+Steve Hardin will begin his sixth season as the Head Men's Basketball Coach at Lees-McRae College in 2017-18.

 Up tempo is a good term to describe Coach Hardin on and off the court.
 He has the reputation from his peers as a tireless worker and relentless recruiter.
 His passion for the student-athlete perfectly mirrors the Bobcat Athletics’ drive for comprehensive excellence – academically, athletically and socially.
 Expect Hardin’s program to excel in all aspects of the student-athlete experience.
 His focus is on finding “winning guys” on and off the court.